-AH noted students have struggled with an online only course unit and hard to schedule opportunity to speak to unit lead and contact hours would be appreciated.
+AH noted students have struggled with an online only course unit and hard to schedule opportunity to speak to unit lead, socontact hours would be appreciated.
 Students have expressed regarding this unit.
-AG asked AH to email him the course unit and PD name so they can follow up further.
+SG asked AH to email him the course unit and PD name so they can follow up further.
 ASB noted that post covid most staff have returned to in person teaching methods.
-ASB noted they think they know which unit they are reviewing to.
+ASB noted they think they know which unit they are referring to.

 MR noted AO’S and LRS comments on groupwork and presentations.
-MR expressed concerned if student worked with people they know, would not be as challenging and also people might feel excluded, which could be unpleasant for some students.
+MR expressed concerns if student worked with people they know, it would not be as challenging and also people might feel excluded, which could be unpleasant for some students.
 MR suggests that some students might not have a network and as staff they would want to avoid any possible exclusions.
 MR emphasises we can work on having better systems to make people feel more included.
 MR emphasises they can make some improvements about progress in terms of projects and collaborations.

 AB thanks students for comments on EIAM and feedback from AO’S as EIAM rep. AB noted it is nice to hear feedback about the mix.

 AB note groupwork is also a tricky topic and it is very important to do.
-AB noted it is highly valued in terms of being a transferrable skill set by employees if want to work in environmental consultancy eg. Employers look at this.
-AB noted always an issue about people working collaboratively and pulling their weight.
+AB noted it is highly valued in terms of being a transferrable skill set by employees if want to work in environmental consultancy e.g. employers look at this.
+AB noted there is always an issue about people working collaboratively and pulling their weight.
 AB suggested that we can put some mechanisms in place to try and fix any issues.
-AB noted in Sem 2 unit their will be more groupwork bigger component and contributed is monitored actively.
+AB noted in Sem 2 unit there will be more groupwork with a bigger component in the overall mark and contribution is monitored actively.
 AO’S thanks AB for his comments regarding Semester 2 and they will pass that on.
 AO’S noted that with regards to the EIA module a prerequisite could be introduced to aid students.
 AB thanks AO’S for this and notes that is useful to know and things could be put in place.
-AB noted the course in Semester 1 is supposed to be building block course and this could be more explicitly communicated to students.
+ASB noted the course in Semester 1 is supposed to be building block course and this could be more explicitly communicated to students.

-ASB noted that in terms of group work there is a process form that can be used to improve group elements of assessment.
-Group work peer review could be done, as done in other universities.
-ASB noted it may be difficult to complete this e.g. students giving self 10s, might not be an accurate reflection of performance etc.
+ASB noted that in terms of group work there is a process that can be used to improve group elements of assessment.
+Group work peer review could be done as standard, as done in other universities.
+ASB noted it may be difficult to complete this e.g. students giving 10s to all other students, and this might not be an accurate reflection of performance etc.

 ASB noted that the team are currently going through a process of programme reviews.
 Any feedback received will influence the programmes in the future.
 ASB noted ID is completing work on this at the moment.
-ASB noted two programmes are being reviewed currently.
+ASB noted two programmes are being reviewed currently, MSc Planning and MSc Urban Regeneration and Development.
 ID noted this is currently ongoing and will be in a better position to feedback in the next meeting.

 Any other business

-AG asked if any other questions.
+AG asked if there are any other questions.
 IN apologies for lateness due to teaching and asks if reps can please encourage students to complete the student unit surveys as the deadline is the 13th December.
 IN emphasised that was extremely important to staff as it demonstrated how teaching is going.

 Date of next meeting

 ASB suggested that the Semester 2 programme committee take place during the first week after Easter Break in Semester 2.
-ASB recommended an in person meeting.
+ASB recommended an in-person meeting.

 Summary of Actions List